antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Cryptography Updates
 --------------------

 The team is updating the [System.Security.Cryptography APIs](https://msdn.microsoft.com/library/system.security.cryptography.aspx) to support the [Windows CNG cryptography APIs](https://msdn.microsoft.com/library/windows/desktop/aa376214.aspx).
 To date, the .NET Framework has use an earlier version of [Windows Cryptography APIs](https://msdn.microsoft.com/library/windows/desktop/aa380255.aspx) as the basis of the System.Security.Cryptography implementation.
 We have had requests to support the CNG API, since it supports [modern cryptography algorithms](https://msdn.microsoft.com/library/windows/desktop/bb204775.aspx#suite_b_support), which are important for certain categories of apps.
-In this update, the team has added support to use CNG certificate keys with the [X509Certificate class](https://msdn.microsoft.com/library/system.security.cryptography.x509certificates.x509certificate.aspx).
+In this update, the team has added support to use CNG certificate keys with the [X509Certificate2 class](https://msdn.microsoft.com/library/system.security.cryptography.x509certificates.x509certificate2.aspx).

-This update is the first step towards broader support for the Windows CNG API and for more modern cryptography algorithms generally.
-Note that team is still in the middle of building this new support, so expect the API to change for RTM.

 Unix Time
 ---------